dshanley/contentcamel.io/hugo/content/highspot-competitors.md

     Most teams roll out Content Camel the first or second week after signing up -- after they’ve added and imported their most valuable marketing and sales assets.
 - headline: What type of content can I store in Content Camel?
   textline: |
-    Content Camel allows you to store all content including PDFs (eg ebooks, white papers, battlecards), web page links (eg blog posts, customer stories, industry articles), decks (eg Powerpoint/Keynote slides), images (eg infographics), and sales-focused video content.
+    Content Camel allows you to store all content including PDFs (eg ebooks, white papers, battlecards), web page links (eg blog posts, customer stories, industry articles), videos (Youtube, Vimeo, uploaded), decks (eg Powerpoint/Keynote slides), images (eg infographics), and sales-focused video content.

     <br/>
     You can keep content internal (not shared) if you want.
 Perfect for decks.

     <br/>
-    You can easily store web pages -- not the easiest thing to do if you're using drives/boxes today.
+    You can easily store web page links (eg blog posts) -- not the easiest thing to do if you're using drives/boxes today!
 - headline: Does Content Camel offer integrations with ____ ?
   textline: |
-    Content Camel can be used seamlessly with all web apps via our Chrome Extension.
+    Content Camel can be used seamlessly with all web apps via our Chrome and Edge Extension.

     <br/>
     That means Content Camel can deliver content into tools like Salesforce, Pipedrive, Gmail, Outlook Web, Salesloft, Outreach, Hubspot, and more.